testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-behavior-model.md

 Total time 4s 217ms
 ```

 This output demonstrates that increasing the number of sequential memory calls results in an exponential increase in the number of combinations covered, ensuring even more comprehensive test coverage.
-In this case, the test program executed `3136` different combinations, and all combinations passed successfully, giving us greater confidence in the correctness of the memory function for longer sequences of calls.
+In this case, the test program executed {%katex%}3136{%endkatex%} different combinations giving us greater confidence in the correctness of the memory function for longer sequences of calls.

 [TestSketch]: https://testflows.com/handbook/#Sketch
 [either()]: https://testflows.com/handbook/#Using-either